senthurayyappan/onshape-robotics-toolkit/README.md

 ## Acknowledgements

-This repository was created to facilitate an internal project at [the AI Institute](https://theaiinstitute.com/); it was developed by [Senthur Ayyappan](https://senthurayyappan.github.io/) and [Elliott Rouse](https://neurobionics.robotics.umich.edu/).
+This repository was created to facilitate an internal project at [the RAI Institute](https://rai-inst.com/); it was developed by [Senthur Ayyappan](https://senthurayyappan.github.io/) and [Elliott Rouse](https://neurobionics.robotics.umich.edu/).
 We'd also like to acknowledge considerable support and guidance from Ben Bokser, [Daniel Gonzalez](https://dgonzrobotics.com/), [Surya Singh](https://scholar.google.com/citations?user=ZDzQGPQAAAAJ&hl=en&oi=sra), Sangbae Kim, and Stelian Coros at the AI Institute.

 ## Contributing